rolandoislas/rick-bot-number-3/readme.md

 ### SEASON_THREE_URL

+string

 optional URL for season 3 release

 This is the URL that will be used for the random season 3 messages.
  It is a string instead of the a boolean because the URL may vary.
  If it is not present or empty, the season three URL message will not display.
  If it is present, the countdown will not display.

+### COMMENTS_ROOT_ONLY

+boolean - default false

+This sets the bot to only reply root comments.

+### COMMENTS_ENABLED

+boolean - default true

+This determines if the bot should reply to comments.